beyondmeh/piu/README.md

   * Arch Linux: `pacman -S foo` *31% reduction*
   * Void Linux: `xbps-install -S foo` *53% reduction*

-`piu` also automatically calls `sudo` if it needs more permissions, which none of the do.
-If you install from a standard user account, like most people, you'll see an even greater reduction using `piu`.
+If `piu` needs more permissions, it will automatically call `sudo`.
+Since package managers typically don't do this, you'll see an even greater reduction if you use a standard user account for installation and not root.

 ### Currently Supported